yuqiaoliang/Drucker/drucker_android/README.md

 ## Tests the App

+Before running the project, it's recommended that your Android Studio version is 3.2.1(or higher) for software compatibility reasons.

 In Android Studio, click the app module in the Project window and then select Run > Run (or click Run button in the toolbar).

 If it is your first time to use an emulator: